Bang interview with Frank Ferrara

 Hassinger engineering…Great engineer who did a ton of work…from the Strawberry Alarm Clock to Seals and Crofts…

-9. In 2004 you had reunion and released The Maze.
-How was it to play again and record?
+In 2004 you had reunion and released The Maze.
+How was to play again?

-Yes...a company called Rise Above Records released a box set of all our early work for Capitol including our Death album and lost singles.
-Along with a 40 page booklet telling the “Bang” story...they did a great job putting it together.
+A company called Rise Above Records released a box set of all our early work for Capitol including our Death album and lost singles.
+Along with a 40 page booklet telling the “Bang” story.
+They did a great job putting it together.
 It was remastered and it sounds fantastic.
 Here it is 40 years later and the music still sounds original and fresh.
-The Box set is called "Bullets" and its getting a great response from everyone.
-I’m really proud of it..
+The Box set is called Bullets and its getting a great response from everyone.
+I’m really proud of it.

 Thank you for remembering and enjoying our music and thanks for the interview.
 And always remember to “Keep On”…